 By far the best you can get.
 Approved virgin hair is completely treatment free and has not been coloured, permed or chemically treated in any way.
 It will maintain its original salon lustre and, if well cared for, will last for many years.
 And best of all it can be styled and treated in a myriad of ways, staying strong and healthy-looking throughout.

 Remy is hair that is collected from a human donor and has undergone minimal processing to keep the hair soft and silky.
 Bulk Remy hair must have its cuticles in one direction ensuring the hair does not matt or tangle more than any normal human hair would.
 It is important to know the term Remy hair does not denote a place of origin.

 Double drawn means the hair is the same thickness from top to bottom.
 This is not a natural look, as when our natural hair grows, it gets thinner at the bottom tips.
 So double drawn hair extensions are more expensive as these are made by combining all the hair of the same length together, as all hair is not the same on the donors head, a double drawn look is achieved by hand to give the customers the top to bottom thick look.
 It is a very laborious process as it must be done by hand.

 Call or visit our London or Manchester salon to speak with an extension stylist technician about our luxury micro ring or clip-in extensions.
-We only use the finest hand-sourced, Russian and European hair and have the largest stocks available and guarantee to match your colour, texture and desired length.
+We only use the finest hand-sourced, Slavic and European hair and have the largest stocks available and guarantee to match your colour, texture and desired length.